 The open enrollment period begins on November 1, 2016 and ends on January 31, 2017.
-If you have any unanswered questions about the Affordable Care Act, or just need to talk to make sure you’re prepared for the next open enrollment, contact us using the form below and we’ll have a Outreach Specialist contact you.
+If you have any questions about the Affordable Care Act, or need assistance enrolling in the Health Insurance Marketplace, contact us using the form below and we’ll have a Certified Application Counselor contact you.

 - Are no longer eligible for employer-sponsored coverage.

 - Lost eligibility for Medicaid or Florida Kidcare/CHIP.

 - Tried to enroll in the exchange but didn’t qualify for a tax subsidy because income was too low, but now have a higher income.